 At the southern tip of Italy, in the land of Calabria, lies the remarkable Locri Epizefiri Archaeological Park – a true gem for history and archaeology enthusiasts.
-It bears witness to ancient Greek colonization, preserving within its boundaries the secrets of social, religious, and economic life of one of the oldest Greek colonies in Italy.
-The current National Archaeological Park (Parco Archeologico Nazionale di Locri Epizefiri) encompasses over 300 hectares of urban space untouched by modern development, enabling a reconstruction of the ancient polis with a precision rarely found in the Mediterranean basin.
+It bears witness to ancient Greek colonisation, preserving within its boundaries the secrets of social, religious and economic life of one of the oldest Greek colonies in Italy.
+The current National Archaeological Park (Parco Archeologico Nazionale di Locri Epizefiri) encompasses approximately 240 hectares of extensive archaeological terrain, making it possible to read the plan of an ancient polis on a scale rarely found in the Mediterranean basin.

 The Rise of Locri Epizefiri – a Greek Colony in the Heart of Italy